Blog Articles

 What Is NAS?

-Network Attached Storage (NAS) is a device for storing data over the network.
-It has dedicated hardware and a pre-installed by manufacturer OS.
+The storage controllers in the NAS system manage the flow of data between the network and storage discs.
+These controllers ensure that file storage remains efficient and reliable.
+Its system has dedicated hardware and a pre-installed manufacturer OS.
 The main characteristic of the NAS is the number of bays you can insert hard drives into.
 From the hardware standpoint, you need to be aware of the NAS CPU and RAM.
+NAS offers a wide range of configurations for enterprises of every size and scale.

-NAS is a computerized box for hard drives that can be accessed by multiple users or applications over the network.
+NAS is a computerized box for hard drives that can be accessed by multiple users or applications over the network

 This is a Synology NAS device